 Additional warning: Some older models of Variacs will keep whatever is plugged into them electrically live even though the Variac is switched off!
 Touching this device and ground at the same time could complete a circuit with your body and lead to electrocution.
 Always disconnect a Variac from the outlet before working with the device plugged into it.
 You can read about someone who died in a similar scenario.

-A good immersion heater, with no exposed contacts and connected to a grounded Variac, affords better temperature stability compared to a hotplate and can be just as easy to use.
+A good immersion heater, with no exposed contacts and connected to a grounded Variac, can afford temperature stability comparable or better than a simple hotplate and can be just as easy to use.